sakibguy/JS-maturity/ud803/2 Data types and Variables/README.md

    - The postLiked variable has a descriptive name about what it represents
 8. Quiz: Converting Temperatures (2-2)
 9. **TODO:** [String Index](https://classroom.udacity.com/courses/ud803/lessons/74007e2e-2a0a-4de3-a8a6-5c2ec4275773/concepts/397a5635-43bd-42d1-b181-179b2c902f67) done
-   1. Implicit type coercion: JavaScript is known as a loosely typed language.
-       Basically, this means that when you’re writing JavaScript code, you do not need to specify data types.
-Instead, when your code is interpreted by the JavaScript engine it will **automatically be converted** into the "appropriate" data type.
-This is called implicit type coercion.
-It’s behavior like this which makes JavaScript unique from other programming languages, but it can lead to some quirky behavior when doing operations and comparisons on mixed data types.
-       **DEFINITION:** A strongly typed language is a programming language that is more likely **<i>to generate errors if data does not closely match an expected type</i>**.
-Because JavaScript is loosely typed, you don’t need to specify data types; however, this **<i>can lead to errors that are hard to diagnose</i>** due to implicit type coercion.
-       When you use the == or != operators, JavaScript first converts each value to the same type (if they’re not already the same type); this is why it's called **"type coercion"!** This is often not the behavior you want, and **it’s actually considered bad practice to use the == and != operators when comparing values for equality.**
 10. **Escaping Strings:** To use quotes inside a string ``` \ ```
     - If you forget to use the backslash to escape characters, then the JavaScript engine can misinterpret your strings. ``` "The man whispered, "please speak to me."" ```
      - By using the backslash to escape characters, the JavaScript engine can understand the meaning of your strings.